-Basic earnings per share represent income available to common stockholders divided by the weightedaverage number of common shares outstanding during the period, which was 1,210,717 in 2020 and 1,210,718 in 2019.
+Basic earnings per share represent income available to common stockholders divided by the weighted-average number of common shares outstanding during the period, which was 1,210,717 in 2021 and 2020.
 Diluted earnings per share reflect additional common shares that would have been outstanding if dilutive potential common shares had been issued, as well as any adjustment to income that would result from the assumed issuance.
-There were no outstanding stock options as of December 31, 2020 or 2019.
+There were no outstanding stock options as of December 31, 2021 or 2020.
 Accordingly, no dilutive impact is presented.